 Babies should always be put down to sleep on their backs, with their feet at the bottom of the cot, moses basket or crib.
-If using a blanket, this should be tucked under your baby’s arms and tucked in neatly at the side.
+If using a blanket, this should be tucked under your baby’s arms and tucked in neatly at the sides.
 The reason for putting feet at the bottom of the cot is to stop your little one wriggling down and getting caught in the blanket.

 What happens if my baby turns over in the night?
 Babies usually start to roll around 4-6 months.
 Once your little one starts rolling, you might find they roll onto their tummies to sleep which is the preferred position of many children and as long as they can roll back its fine for them to do so.
-Tummy sleeping is particularly popular in children who suffer with reflux or colic as it can be soothing on their little stomachs.
+Tummy sleeping is particularly popular in children who suffer with reflux or digestive issues as it can be more soothing on their little stomachs.

 In beautiful summer days, houses can become very warm and it can be difficult to keep the room cool.
 The best way is to keep windows open throughout the day and blinds down.
 Use adequate clothing and ensure not to overheat baby.
 Gro have a great guide on their website which provides details of how to dress your little one depending on the temperature of the room.

 Also, purchase a low tog sleeping bag.
 There are some fantastic ones out there, I particularly like Halo’s “SleepSack” sleeping bag, which are really light for hot weather.
 When it’s super hot – above 25 degrees Celsius (77 degrees Fahrenheit) – babies can just sleep in a vest or nappy, with or without the low tog sleeping bag.